Signaling Games in Multiple Dimensions: Geometric Properties of Equilibrium Solutions: Conclusion

 \section{Conclusion}

 We have analyzed a quadratic multi-dimensional cheap talk problem.
-First, we have derived general necessary conditions for a Nash equilibrium considering any joint source distribution.
-In particular, we have shown that decoder actions at a Nash equilibrium need to satisfy a geometric condition that essentially prevents any two decoder actions being arbitrarily close to each other depending on their difference as vectors and the bias vector.
+First, we have derived the necessary general conditions for a Nash equilibrium considering any joint source distribution.
+In particular, we have shown that decoder actions at a Nash equilibrium need to satisfy a geometric condition that essentially prevents any two decoder actions from being arbitrarily close to each other depending on their difference as vectors and the bias vector.
+Then, we have investigated continuum of decoder actions considering two-dimensional sources and provided a condition that a continuum of decoder actions must satisfy in any Nash equilibrium.
 Then, we have derived necessary and sufficient conditions under which a linear Nash equilibrium exists considering i.i.d. sources.
+These conditions require a Gaussian or a symmetric source density.
 Moreover, we have formulated a rate-distortion theoretic problem for the cheap talk setup and have solved the Gaussian case.
-As future work, we plan to investigate information theoretic limits for source distributions other than the Gaussian.

 \begin{appendices}